julian-urbano/ecir2015-dcg/README.md

 1. Edit the `config/paths.sh` file and make the variables point to the correct paths in your machine.
 2. Run the `bin/all.sh` script from the base directory.
 Alternatively, you can run each script in `bin/` individually, as long as you follow the order.

+If you are on a Windows machine, just use the `.bat` files instead of the `.sh` files.

 ## Details